RishubPatel/RISC-V-OTTER-CPU/README.md

 The OTTER uses a multicycle execution model.

-Most instructions use two primary cycles: **fetch**, where the PC provides the instruction address and the CPU reads the next instruction from memory, and **execute**, where the processor decodes the instruction and performs the required datapath operation.
-Most arithmetic, logical, branch, jump, and store instructions complete after execute.
+Most instructions use two primary cycles: fetch, where the PC provides the instruction address and the CPU reads the next instruction from memory, and execute, where the processor decodes the instruction and performs the required datapath operation.
+Most arithmetic, logical, branch, jump, and store instructions complete during the execute cycle.

-Load instructions require a third **writeback** cycle.
+Load instructions require a third writeback cycle.
 The execute cycle calculates the memory address and initiates the read; the following cycle writes the returned data into the destination register.

-There is also an **interrupt** cycle used to save the current state (to return to after handling the interrupt) and redirect execution to the interrupt service routine (ISR).
+There is also an interrupt cycle used to save the current state (to return to after handling the interrupt) and redirect execution to the interrupt service routine (ISR).

-Additionally, when the reset signal is asserted, the CPU enters an **init** cycle before entering the normal instruction cycle.
+Additionally, when the reset signal is asserted, the CPU enters an init cycle before entering the normal instruction cycle.

 ### Program Counter Sources